Improved thresholds for e-values: Boosting e-values in the e-BH procedure

 \section{Boosting e-values in the e-BH procedure}

 The e-BH procedure of \cite{WR22} is introduced to test $K$ hypotheses with a false discovery rate (\cite{BH95}) control.
 As with e-tests for hypothesis testing, the base e-BH procedure typically controls the FDR at a more conservative level than the desired (or target) FDR.
 To improve the power of the e-BH procedure, we can boost the e-values in the e-BH procedure such that it approaches the desired FDR level, while still controlling it.
 There are two known ways to accomplish this task.
 The first is to use distributional information on the marginal e-variables to boost the e-values individually.
-This was proposed already by \cite{WR22}.
+This was proposed by \cite{WR22} already.
 Another method to boost the e-values is to use a relaxed definition of e-values, as in \cite{RB24}, possibly supplementing this with dependence information through conditional calibration as in \cite{LR24}.

 Since this paper aims to incorporate distributional assumptions through the marginal information on e-variables, we will focus on marginal boosting.
-We admit that the results in this section are mainly exploratory: The only positive results we obtained require strong assumptions (log-concave survival functions) and may not be easy to apply in practical situations.
-The proofs for some results in this section are given in Appendix \ref{app:boosting-proof}.
+We admit that the results in this section are mainly exploratory.
+The only positive results we obtained require strong assumptions (log-concave survival functions) and may not be readily applicable in practical situations.
+The proofs for the results in this section are given in Appendix \ref{app:boosting-proof}.